Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Introduction

 \section{Introduction}

+\justifying Forecasting the covariance matrix of asset returns is paramount in asset pricing, portfolio selection, and risk management.
+In this regard, the majority of introduced models assume that variances and covariances are assessable conditional upon past daily information, i.e., multivariate GARCH (MGARCH) models (\cite{bauwens2006multivariate}), among which the DCC model by \cite{engle2002dynamic} is one of the most popular.
+In contrast, the increasing availability of intraday data has led to the development of so-called HEAVY models (e.g., \cite{shephard2010realising}, \cite{noureldin2012multivariate}, etc.), where the conditional covariances of daily returns are specified as a function of lagged realized covariances (RC).
+HEAVY models are based on more accurate measurements of covariances, thus improving the conditional forecasts of daily return co-movements (\cite{noureldin2012multivariate}).

-\justifying In this paper, we develop a flexible framework, i.e., HD DCC-HEAVY, that accurately captures the latent covariance structure of the high-dimensional asset returns and allows for sophisticated asymmetric dynamics in the covariances, while at the same time keeping the estimation and forecasting straightforward and independent from the cross-sectional dimension of the assets under consideration.
+In this paper, we introduce a class of High-Dimensional DCC-HEAVY (HD DCC-HEAVY) models for capturing the dynamics of multivariate financial time series, which allows for sophisticated asymmetric dynamics in the covariances based on the signs of underlying returns and, at the same time, keeps the estimation and forecasting straightforward and independent from the cross-sectional dimension of the assets under consideration.

-Our methodology relates to the Realized Beta GARCH model of \cite{hansen2014realized} and the corresponding extension of \cite{https://doi.org/10.48550/arxiv.2012.02708} that introduce the hierarchical-type factor framework based on the realized GARCH model (\cite{hansen2012realized}), taking realized measures as direct inputs.
-In contrast, we model the dynamics of both conditional and RC in a GJR-type spirit (\cite{glosten1993relation}).
-In addition, they focus on modelling the dynamics of daily returns and adopt intra-daily realized measures, leaving the dynamics of the residuals unspecified.
-Instead, we use monthly returns and construct realized measures via daily data.
-As such, we estimate and test our model, defining the conditional covariance matrices completely, for much longer sample periods.
+Our methodology builds upon the Realized Beta GARCH model of \cite{hansen2014realized}, which introduces a hierarchical-type factor modelling framework to avoid the curse of dimensionality and estimation issues of widely applied covariance models.
+In particular, we first build the marginal model for the set of selected observable factors via an extended DCC-HEAVY model (\cite{BauwensXu2022HEAVY}).
+Second, by assuming that the cross-correlation asset dynamics are largely driven by these factors, we specify the asymmetric HEAVY-type models for individual asset returns conditional on the factor estimates.
+As such, we explicitly model the dynamics of both conditional and RC based on the asymmetric DCC-HEAVY extension.
+In contrast, the approach of \cite{hansen2014realized} is built upon the Realized GARCH model (\cite{hansen2012realized}), thus taking the realized measures as direct inputs.
+Compared to the latter, multi-step ahead forecasts are available in closed form within our framework.
+Finally, we propose an additional third step to capture the idiosyncratic covariances via the nonlinear shrinkage of \cite{ledoit2017nonlinear}.

+The hierarchical structure of the model allows the adoption of a step-by-step estimation method in which first the parameters of the variance and covariance dynamics of the factors are separately estimated, second the parameters of the variance and covariance dynamics of each individual asset with factors are estimated and finally the idiosyncratic variance-covariance matrix is estimated on the model residuals.
+As such, the estimation method allows to apply the proposed model for an arbitrary large set of assets.